steel911/dotfiles/.github/README.md

 > For PC, both msys2 and MinGW is tested.

 ## Install
-1. Clone this repo under ~/Downloads
+1. Clone this repo under ~/.config
-2. Run bootstap.sh
+2. Run ~/.config/dotfiles/.github/bootsrtap.sh
 3. Open a new Terminal Window